redis/docs/content/operate/rs/release-notes/rs-7-8-releases/_index.md

 ### Upcoming changes

-#### Default image change for Redis Enterprise Software containers
+#### Default image change for Redis Software containers

-Starting with version 7.8, Redis Enterprise Software containers with the image tag `x.y.z-build` will be based on RHEL instead of Ubuntu.
+Starting with version 7.8, Redis Software containers with the image tag `x.y.z-build` will be based on RHEL instead of Ubuntu.

 This change will only affect you if you use containers outside the official [Redis Enterprise for Kubernetes]({{<relref "/operate/kubernetes">}}) product and use Ubuntu-specific commands.